The Pion Model: A Mass Spectrum

+which of course is the well known formula for the Hagedorn temperature for elementary particles like pions \cite{sivaramamj83}.\\ In this model we end up with the Hagedorn temperature \cite{tduniv}.
+Now the importance of this is that in the Hagedorn theory Hadrons condense at this temperature, and these Hadrons would now be pions.
+In other words from the Quantum Vacuum through a phase transition we are lead to the formation of pions \cite{nap2017}.

-\section{A Mass spectrum}
+\section{A Mass Spectrum}

+From these considerations various attempts have been made by several authors for a simple or fundamental mass spectrum \cite{ijmpe2011}.
 We note that all of non-leptonic matter is made up of quarks \cite{le-81} They interact via the interquark or QCD force.
 In this picture, pions are bound-states of a quark and an anti an anti-quark.
 The QCD potential is given by

 where in units $\hbar = c = 1, \alpha \sim 1$.
 The first term in (\ref{4Ge1}) represents the Coulombic part while the second term represents the confining part of the potential.
 As is well known the potential in (\ref{4Ge1}) explains two well known features viz., quark confinement and asymptotic freedom.\\ Let us consider the pion made up of two quarks along with a third quark, one at the centre and two at the ends of an interval of the order of the Compton wavelength, $r$.
 Then the central particle experiences the force